Putin and Berlusconi stayed best of friends until the end

 Putin sought to use his close friendship with Berlusconi to further his agenda in Europe, in the same way that Putin leveraged close ties with German Chancellor Gerhard Schroeder to further ties with Germany to great effect.

-In April 2002 halfway through his first term in office, Berlusconi was a guest at Mr Putin’s dacha in Sochi, on the Black Sea.
+In April 2002 halfway through his first term in office, Berlusconi was a guest at Putin’s dacha in Sochi, on the Black Sea.
 After drinking Russian tea before the television cameras, the two leaders retired to a small room on the second floor to discuss the big item of business: the creation of a new council to bring together Russia and the Nato alliance.
 At that time Putin had ambitions of moving closer to Europe and was even lobbying for Russia’s membership in the EU – a plan that was quickly shot down by Brussels.
 But Berlusconi was recruited as an ally by Putin to aid Russia’s closer integration into Europe.

 After relations with Europe took a bath following the annexation of Crimea, Berlusconi sought to fashion a role for himself as an intermediary between Moscow and the West after Russia but as the former prime minister became more isolated in Italy, he became more willing than ever to defend Putin in public.

-The wine-drinking break in Crimea came just as Putin was preparing to intervene militarily in Syria while re-engaging with world leaders at this week’s UN General Assembly where he faced overwhelming criticism for his military aggression in Ukraine.
+The wine-drinking break in Crimea came just as Putin was preparing to intervene militarily in Syria while re-engaging with world leaders at a UN General Assembly the same week where he faced overwhelming criticism for his military aggression in Ukraine.

 In a telegram to President Mattarella, Putin extended his deepest condolences on the death of the outstanding Italian politician.
 He acknowledged Berlusconi's role as a true patriot who always prioritised the interests of his homeland.
 Putin regarded Berlusconi as the patriarch of Italian politics, highly respected both domestically and internationally.